Timeline of the COVID-19 pandemic in the United States (2020): January 20–28

 On January 20, Chinese authorities announced the confirmation that human-to-human transmission of the coronavirus had already occurred.

 The first recorded U.S. case of the new virus was also reported on January 20, in a 35-year-old American citizen traveling from Wuhan, China, to his home in Washington state.

-By January 20, the CDC developed its own coronavirus test (as it typically does) and used it to evaluate the first U.S. case.
+By January 20, the CDC developed its own coronavirus test as per protocol and used it to evaluate the first U.S. case.
 The CDC test was soon found to be defective, with the third probe giving inconclusive results.
 The CDC directed state health department labs to send all samples to the CDC lab in Atlanta for evaluation, significantly increasing testing turn-around times.

 On January 20, Chinese Communist Party general secretary Xi Jinping and State Council premier Li Keqiang issued the first public warning about the coronavirus to Chinese citizens.

-On January 20, Fauci announces the National Institutes of Health is already working on the development of a vaccine for the coronavirus.
+On January 20, Fauci announces the National Institutes of Health was already working on the development of a vaccine for the coronavirus.

 On January 20, state and local health departments in the United States, in collaboration with teams deployed from the CDC, began identifying and monitoring all persons considered to have had close contact with confirmed COVID-19 patients.

 On January 21 the CDC activated its emergency operations center to enhance support for the coronavirus response.

 A man who had returned from Wuhan was hospitalized for the virus in Washington state on January 21, 2020.
 He was released after two weeks of treatment.
 A few days later, another case was reported in Chicago, by a woman who had also just returned from Wuhan.
 A third case was confirmed a day later in Orange County, California.